 Scope

 Protons and ions interacting with the collimators in IR7 emerge from the IR with a changed magnetic rigidity.
-This represents a source of local heat deposition in the cold dispersion suppressor (DS) magnets downstream of IR7 (see [1] and references): these losses are the limiting locations collimation cleaning, i.e. they are the highest cold losses around the ring.
-This may pose a certain risk for inducing magnet quenches, in view of the higher intensities expected for HL-LHC.
+This represents a source of local heat deposition in the cold dispersion suppressor (DS) magnets downstream of IR7 (see [1] and references): these losses are the limiting locations for collimation cleaning, i.e. they are the highest cold losses around the ring.
+This may pose a certain risk for inducing magnet quenches, in particular in view of the higher intensities expected for HL-LHC.

 A strategy to eliminate any risk of quench is the installation of DS collimators (TCLDs, Target Collimator Long Dispersion suppressor).
-Two collimators per side of IR7 would be sufficient to effectively intercept the proton that otherwise hit the DS magnets.
-Extensive tracking and energy deposition simulations, based on the assumption that the dipoles MB.B8R7 and MB.B10R7 are substituted with a pair of 11 T magnets and a TCLD collimator, indicate that this solution can greatly improve the collimation cleaning, reducing losses by a factor 10 [1, 2].
-TCLD collimators also make the cleaning performance more robust against various error models the LHC collimation [].
-This is particular concern for the ATS optics that modified optics in the cold arcs.
-Should the LHC total intensity be limited by collimation cleaning, the factor 10 quoted above would translate into gain factor for the total stored beam energy.
+Two collimators per side of IR7 would be sufficient to effectively intercept the protons or ions that would otherwise hit the DS magnets.
+Extensive tracking and energy deposition simulations, based on the assumption that the dipoles MB.B8R7 and MB.B10R7 are substituted with a pair of 11 T magnets and a TCLD collimator, indicate that this solution can greatly improve the collimation cleaning, reducing losses by a factor of 10 [1, 2, 3].
+TCLD collimators also make the cleaning performance more robust against various error models of the LHC collimation and of the optics [4], as they remove at the first high dispersion location downstream of IR7 the off-momentum particles.
+This is of particular concern for the ATS optics that requires modified optics in the cold arcs.
+Should the LHC total intensity be limited by collimation cleaning, the factor 10 quoted above would translate into the same gain factor for the total stored beam energy.

 Benefit or objective for the HL-LHC machine performance

-DS collimation in IR7 can improve the cleaning byabout a factor 10.
-For the HL baseline optics, this solutions reduces significantly losses around the ring coming from the telescopic squeeze and the sensitivity losses collimation and optics imperfection [].
-It should be noted that the DS collimation solution reduces also the radiation damage the cold magnets protected by the TCLD collimators.
+DS collimation in IR7 can improve the cleaning by reducing by about a factor 10 the power density in cold magnets.
+For the HL baseline optics, this solutions reduces significantly losses around the ring coming from the telescopic squeeze and lowers the sensitivity to losses from collimation, orbit and optics imperfections [4].
+It should be noted that the DS collimation solution reduces also the radiation damage to the cold magnets protected by the TCLD collimators and the activation of near-by components.

-the improvement in cleaning could be very beneficial for the LHC operation even if limited by the collimation losses.
+Furthermore, the improvement in cleaning could be very beneficial for the LHC operation even if not limited by the collimation losses.
 For example, a better cleaning performance might allow to relax the opening of some secondary collimators with a subsequent reduction of the machine impedance.

 The real need for this gain can only be addressed after having accumulated beam experience at higher energies during the post-LS1 operation (including beam tests of quench limits at energies close to 7 TeV).
+On the other hand, a recent collimation project review recommended to pursue with high priority the preparation of DS collimation in IR7 [5].

 Even if the full performance improvement provided by the DS collimation solution in IR7 relies on 2 TCLD collimators per side, alternative solutions based on one single unit are being considered as possible “staged” deployment in IR7, in case of performance limitations during high intensity proton operation were made apparent by the post-LS1 operation experience.